Transfer of assets

 Once we have agreed what form the transfer will take, the main points will be set out in a ‘Heads of Terms’.
 This will include the key elements of the transfer including:

-- Details of term, any break/termination clauses/special conditions, if leasehold
+- details of term, any break or termination clauses or special conditions, if leasehold

 Once both parties have agreed the HoTs, our solicitors will prepare the legal transfer documents and we will liaise with solicitors for the receiving organisation.